TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 Example 2: Send the macro 0x3C 0x30 0xE0 0xE1 0x29 0x3E (which is <0 Control Shift Escape >),
 with Layer 4 visible, then pressing [M4] will open the Task Manager - refer to Key-M4-Examples.jpg below for this example.

-Press the small Blue Pad on the Right to toggle the Keyboard on/off.
-Press the small Green Pad on the Right to toggle the Media Keypad on/off.

 Keyboard Page 1              Page 2          Page 3          Page 4              Page 5
 [abc] [def] [ghi] [ESC]  [ABC] to [XY_]  [012] to [9+-]  [1F3] to [1F2]  [ALT] [SHF] [CTR] [EXE]